tobealive/docs/docs/concepts/functions/overview.md

 ## Parameters

-Function parameters are written in the Go style, first comes the name, then the type:
+Function parameters are written in the Go style; first comes the name, then the type:

 ```v
 fn greet(name string, age int) {